redandgreynotebook/redandgreynotebook.github.io/_posts/2024-03-04-circleinsquare.md

 and we are done.

 the [official solution](https://www.janestreet.com/puzzles/some-off-square-solution/) involved less calculation. while the first probability should be clear as an integral, the second probability of $\frac{3}{4}$ might be better understood in the reverse direction. if you know that your diameter (vector extended past the circle's center) must lie within the square, then your circle center must lie within the square scaled down by half, where the center of scaling is your originally chosen diameter endpoint. thus, the ratio of the smaller square, the successful region, to the larger one, is $\frac{1}{4}$.

+maybe i really should go back and try and make my solutions as calculation-free as possible after solving. the issue is, not every problem [has such](/2023/06/08/continuousblackjack.html) [a simple solution](/2023/09/06/buffonsneedle.html) so i get paranoid if one exists at all.